Peter Woodcock: Murder of Wayne Mallette

 On September 15, 1956, 17-year-old Woodcock was riding his bike around the grounds of the Exhibition Place when he met 7-year-old Wayne Mallette.
 He lured the boy out of sight and then proceeded to strangle him to death.
 Mallette's body was found in the early hours of September 16.
 It appeared that his clothing had been removed and he had then been re-dressed.
 His face was pushed into the dirt and two bite marks were found on the body—one on the boy's calf and the other on his buttock.
 There was no evidence of rape, however.
 Pennies were found scattered near the body.
 Woodcock had defecated next to the victim as well.

 Toronto Police initially arrested and interrogated another boy, Ron Moffatt.
 Through relentless questioning they extracted a confession from then 14-year-old Moffatt.
 Despite witnesses who clearly placed him in a movie theatre before and after the murder of Wayne Mallette, he was found guilty and sentenced to youth detention.
 Eventually police acknowledged there was a serial predator in Toronto, but Moffatt was not released.
 However, when notes were shared between forces, Woodcock was arrested.
 After his conviction, Woodcock was called as a defence witness for Moffatt.
 The wrongful murder charge was stayed in 1957, and Moffatt was released from custody.
 Nate Hendley published in 2018 an account of Moffatt's experience, The Boy on the Bicycle.

 Murder of Gary Morris

 On October 6, 1956, Woodcock was riding his bike around Cabbagetown when he picked up 9-year-old Gary Morris.
 He then drove the boy to Cherry Beach, where he strangled and beat him to death—with a coroner later determining that Morris had died from a ruptured liver.
 Morris' body was found with a bite mark on his throat and, this time, paper clips seemed to have been ritualistically sprinkled near the corpse.
-Again, the clothing had been removed from the victim and then he had been re-dressed.
+Again, the clothing had been taken off the victim and then he had been re-dressed.